 3.5.1.1 Barrel assembly straightness.
-The barrel assembly shall be straight to the extent that a cylindrical plug with a diameter of .2173 + .0001 inches, and six (6) inches in length shall drop through the barrel bore, both directions, of its own weight.
+The barrel assembly shall be straight to the extent that a cylindrical plug with a diameter of .2173 + .0001 inches, and six (6) inches in length shall drop through the barrel chamber of its own weight.